JasonFruit/simplest-blog/sources/christian-independence-day.md

 >  <sup>5</sup>O Assyrian, the rod of mine anger, and the staff in
 >  their hand is mine indignation.  <sup>6</sup>I will send him
 >  against an hypocritical nation, and against the people of my wrath
->  will I give him a charge… <sup>12</sup> … when the Lord hath
+>  will I give him a charge&hellip; <sup>12</sup> &hellip; when the Lord hath
 >  performed his whole work upon mount Zion and on Jerusalem, I will
 >  punish the fruit of the stout heart of the king of Assyria, and the
 >  glory of his high looks.

 Clearly God's intent to use government for a purpose does not make it a friend of His people.
-As James 4:4 has it, "… know ye not that the friendship of the world is enmity with God?
+As James 4:4 has it, "&hellip; know ye not that the friendship of the world is enmity with God?
 Whosoever therefore will be a friend of the world is the enemy of God."
 And on its part, the United States, like all worldly bodies, is no friend of God or of His